 - a.
 The SSA income of the community spouse must be adjusted due to the COLA increase.
-As indicated in sections 3 and 4 above, logic was added to KEES with the August 2019 release that will update the SSA and SSI income to be applied during COLA to all case persons who are also LTC Dependents on an Active Member's high-dated LTC Data Detail record.
-In the event a case is missed with the mass COLA SSA update for 2020, staff are responsible for ensuring the community spouse, and other dependents, SSA income has been adjusted effective 02-01-20.
+As indicated in sections 3 and 4 above, updates to the SSA and SSI income will be applied during COLA to all case persons who are also LTC Dependents on an Active Member's high-dated LTC Data Detail record.
+In the event a case is missed with the mass COLA SSA update for 2021, staff are responsible for ensuring the community spouse, and other dependents, SSA income has been adjusted.
 The new amount can be obtained from EATSS, the case file or can be computed as per 4(e) above. - b.
 If the community spouse has other income, staff should check the case record to determine if any new amounts have been reported and utilize those amounts in the budget.
 Other income must be verified at the next review. - c.
-Cases where conversion clean-up has not been completed must be reviewed to ensure the correct information is recorded in KEES.
-The appropriate clean-up steps must be completed at this time.
 For cases that do not appear to have requested income allocation, it is appropriate for staff to assume this is correct unless a non-zero patient liability/obligation results from the mass change.
-In these cases, it is necessary to research the case file, including OneNote, to determine if an allocation request was made.
+In these cases, it is necessary to research the case file, including OneNote, to determine if an allocation request was made. - d.

-- d.
 All cases potentially eligible for allocation must be manually reviewed by staff.
 A report will be provided. - e.
 It is important to evaluate the income included with the final budget by viewing the LTC Allocation Detail page from the EDBC. - f.
-The new spousal impoverishment standards, listed below, are implemented effective January 2020.
+The new spousal impoverishment standards, listed below, are implemented effective January 2021.
+These numbers may be subject to adjustment once CMS officially releases the 2021 figures.

-Α. Maximum Community Spouse Income Allowance \$ 3,216.00 В. Excess Shelter Deduction \$ 277.20 C. Maximum Community Spouse Resource Allowance: \$ 1 28,640.00 D. Minimum Community Spouse Resource Allowance: \$ 25,728.00
+A. Maximum Community Spouse Income Allowance \$ 3,259.50 B. Excess Shelter Deduction \$ 287.50 C. Maximum Community Spouse Resource Allowance: \$ 130,380.00 D. Minimum Community Spouse Resource Allowance: \$ 26,076.00